Anas436/Python/README.md

 # Python

 This is Python Programming Language.
 Here, the basic problems of Python language have been solved.
 If you can solve these problems then your basic skills will be developed in this language and you will be suitable for doing good projects.
-Here, the PyCharm IDE are used as compilers.